amanvats220/myself-demo/README.md

 # myself-demo
-this is a first repo to put my html project
+this is a first repository to put my html project